Outlook Email Report Template 7

 definitions are).

-your "signature" if you want to.
+your "signature" here if you wish.

 So the last prompt is the place where you can override this default behaviour.